bradjp/bank_tech_test/README.md

 Task
 -----

-A tech test to implement a bank account program that can be interacted with via IRB, to create accounts which allow deposits, withdrawals and the printing of statements.
+A tech test to implement a bank account program that can be interacted with via IRB, to create accounts that allow deposits, withdrawals and the printing of statements.
 Data can be stored in memory.

 User stories
 ------------